joost-morsink/DataConvert/docs/reference/enumerable2tuple.md

 * If `IEnumerable<T>` is implemented, use to enumerate the elements.
 * Otherwise use `IEnumerable`.

-At the time of writing, the top 2 cases are not implemented and use the less efficient mechanisms of cases 3-5.

 This converter is not configurable and has no constructor parameters.

 This type supports the singleton pattern by implementation of a static property `Instance`.